tekduchesne/RetinAI-Firmware/README.md

 # RetinAI Kiosk Firmware
-This repository contains the kiosk firmware for initiazing hardware components and user interface to carry out taking retinal images to be processed in the cloud
+This repository contains the kiosk firmware for initiazing hardware components and user interface to carry out taking retinal images to be processed in the backend

 To run the main interface loop of the kiosk comprising of all of RetinAI's functionality, run 'main.py' on the Raspi directly